pkorolov/zynq-fpga/README.md

 At this point, there should be 4 files on your sd card.
 Continue to the "Booting Up and interacting with the RISC-V Rocket core" section.

-Booting Up and interacting with the RISC-V Rocket core
+Booting Up and Interacting with the RISC-V Core
 --------------

 TODO: how to boot, run linux on rocket, telnet IP address etc.